 Hello, my name is Jordon Lavelle McClain and welcome to my blog.
 In these blogs, I share updates made in the development of the Cyclone Game Engine.
 The Cyclone Game Engine was a project I have been working on in my spare time for quite a while now.
 In the beginning, it was just a hobby project I began working on in my parent's basement when I was younger.
 I always wanted to create a game engine; essentially a game creation tool that I could call my own.
 For me, this was my only option to educate myself about game development and understand each aspect that makes up a game.
 I am a self-taught student and now I am somewhat able to devote a little more time to further developing the engine as well as my games.
 That is why, the engine is evolving slowly, especially considering the increasing difficulty of each iteration the goes into the engine.
 So... no rush.

 Gradually, I started to enjoy and love working on the project so much, I decided I needed to take this project a step further.
 I later started a small indie company called Steel Cyclone Studios LLC.
 Ultimately, I am trying to eventually put a team together to develop indie games using the Cyclone Game Engine and break into the game industry.
 However, not all of my game projects will be created with this engine.
 Along my journey, I hope to find some talented, professional artists, to work with me.
 In the meantime, I am trying to hone my skills and learn as much as possible about game design and development, as well as this wonderful and constantly evolving industry.
 Fortunately, it hasn't cost me any money thus far financing this project on my own.
-I've made everything from the ground up with the help of online blogs and tutorials I've come across.
+I've made everything from the ground up along with the help of online blogs and tutorials I've come across.
 It has been challenging, however with each accomplishment I've made thus far, it has taken this project to new heights.
 Now, I see the full potential it has.
-So now my mission is to finish and polish the engine.
+So now my mission is to polish the engine and finish some games.